 Soaring university costs are not within the savings capacity of low-income and middle-income earning Canadian families.
 Besides, many are wary of the eventuality where their kids may not choose university studies, making an RESP plan an altogether pointless investment choice.
 All fears granted, there are smart options to dodge perceived uncertainties.

 Investing in government bonds, Guaranteed Investment Certificates (GICs), and RESPs guarantees the principal amount staying intact, even if they’re not used for your child’s education.
 Except that in transferring RESPs to your own savings account, the government-funded amount would have to be paid back to the government—none of these investment devices eat away your principal amount.

-Getting to parents still eager to fund their children’s academic dreams, rising tuition costs and inflationary trends can be beaten with RESPs, which presents various savings plans for families to adjust according to individual circumstances.
+Getting parents still eager to fund their children’s academic dreams, rising tuition costs, and inflationary trends can be beaten with RESPs, which present various savings plans for families to adjust according to individual circumstances.

 According to a Canadian scholarship trust (CST) consultant, Mr. Kidwai,” the cost of education is going higher and becoming expensive – beyond the reach of lower and middle-income members of the society.”

 Why Do You Need to Save?

 If your child is going to college for higher education, paying for college fees and related dues is one of your biggest financial concerns.
 Most parents aren’t able to fund using monthly cash flows.
 Starting an RESP savings plan early helps knock out this hurdle as it safely accumulates desired funds until your child is ready for university life.

 RESP savings plans aid your children in choosing the university of their choice.
 According to Knowledge First Financial, a four-year education cost may top the $125,000 mark by 2037.
 To embark on the journey of funded education, Canada’s government is committed to helping the middle-class population by providing tax grants and benefits.